Régis Le Bris: Rennes and Lorient

 Le Bris became a certified sports coach in 2004, and started his managerial career as a youth coach for Wasquehal, before joining the youth sector of Rennes in the same role.
 During his stint with the club's under-19 squad, he led the team to the victory of the Championnat National U19 in 2007, before winning the Coupe Gambardella the following year.

 In July 2012, after rejecting an offer to renew his contract with Rennes, Le Bris was appointed as the head of youth development at Lorient.
 He also served as the coach of the under-17 squad, with whom he would win the Championnat National U17 with in 2015, before being appointed as the manager of the club's reserve team later the same year.
 While serving in the role, he coached several footballers who would go on to play for the first team, including Mattéo Guendouzi, Illan Meslier, Alexis Claude-Maurice and Enzo Le Fée.

 In May 2022, Le Bris obtained a professional coaching licence; on 27 June of the same year, he was appointed as the head coach of Lorient's first team, signing a three-year contract.
 In his first season at the club, he led the team to a tenth-place finish in Ligue 1; in March 2023, he extended his contract with Lorient until 2027.
 Following their relegation to the Ligue 2 at the end of the 2023–24 campaign, Le Bris officially left the club by mutual consent on 22 June 2024.

 Sunderland

 On 22 June 2024, it was announced that Le Bris would be appointed as the head coach of EFL Championship club Sunderland on 1 July, signing a three-year contract in the process.
-He made a dream start to his time in charge of the club, having a 100% record across the first month of the season, scoring ten goals and conceding only one, being awarded the EFL Championship Manager of the Month for August.
-Le Bris ultimately guided Sunderland back to the Premier League after an eight years absence, winning the play-off final 2–1 against Sheffield United on 24 May 2025.
+Under Le Bris, the club started off strong, reaching an unbeaten record in the first month of the season and scoring ten goals while conceding only one; Le Bris was thus awarded the EFL Championship Manager of the Month for August.
+Le Bris ultimately guided Sunderland back to the Premier League after an eight year absence, winning the play-off final 2–1 against Sheffield United on 24 May 2025.
+In the 2025–26 season, Le Bris guided Sunderland to a seventh-place finish in the league, securing qualification for the 2026–27 UEFA Europa League.